Kira-007/Vuln_Scan/MainBackendExplanation.md

             }
             response = requests.get(base_url, params=params, headers=self.headers)
 ```
-Base url for NVD's Rest API and
+setting Base url for NVD's Rest API and
 the parameters for the HTTP request that will be sent to the NVD API
 the response url looks like
 ``GET https://services.nvd.nist.gov/rest/json/cves/2.0?keywordSearch=Apache%202.4.46&resultsPerPage=100``